Indiana vs. Kent State: Odds, spread, over/under - NCAA Tournament First Round

 Indiana vs. Kent State Odds, Spread, Over/Under

-See the odds, spread and over/under for this matchup on individual sportsbooks.
+Here's a look at the odds, spread and over/under for this matchup on several sportsbooks.

 |Favorite